 - Bonded Leather: If you feel that leather is out of your budget, then choosing bonded leather would be the next best option.
 A bonded leather is a mix of pure leather and synthetic fibres and hence the cost reduction.
 But you can rest assured that you will find similar attributes such as aesthetics, durability and easy maintenance.

 - PVC (PolyVinyl Chloride): Also referred to as vinyl, they offer similar traits as leather but are inexpensive as they are manufactured.
-Their properties have been set up in such a way that you can remain stress-free about its usage in high-traffic areas, best water resistance and the best durability amongst commercial upholstery fabrics.
+Their properties have been set up in such a way that you can remain stress-free about their usage in high-traffic areas, the best water resistance and the best durability among commercial upholstery fabrics.
 You can mostly find them used in hospitals and outdoor furnishing upholstery due to their highly durable properties.

 - Olefin: They are one of the latest materials that have been introduced in the market for commercial upholstery needs.
 Made out of Polyolefin, they are made to last even in the most hard-wearing environment.
 These materials are mainly used as screen fabrics since they last stretching ability.